RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/3-CRM/Managing your Sales Team.md

 ## How to add a user to the Sales Team

-1. Navigate to the Users &amp; Groups table by clicking System &gt; Settings &gt; Users &amp; Groups
+1. Navigate to the Users &amp; Groups table by clicking System > Settings > Users &amp; Groups

     ![Navigate to users and groups](<Navigate to Users and Groups.png>)